Test Models Using MATLAB-Based Simulink Tests

 MATLAB test file in the Test Manager, it appears and behaves the same as a test

-a MATLAB test in the Test Manager, you can use it at the command line like
+a MATLAB test in the Test Manager, you can use the MATLAB test at the command line like

 any other unit test file.